yubrshen/CarND-Path-Planning-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

-To review my design and implementation of the path planning project, please read [Design Workbook](./design-workbook.md) Alternatively, you can read the[original source](design-workbook.org)
+To review my design and implementation of the path planning project, please read [Design Workbook](./design-workbook.md) Alternatively, you can read the [original source](design-workbook.org)

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).